Mkobie/PLC-Programming/README.md

 Final project in the course!

 This was a longer one, combining several bits and pieces that I learned through the course.
 Handling digital and analog inputs, using timers to avoid rapid on-offs at boundary conditions, HOA control, fault handling...
 Nothing too crazy, just wrapping the course up in a satisfying way!

+To put it down in black and white, when writing alarm code you will always be using the general approach of:
+* condition
+* interrupt
+* set alarm bit
+* set notification bit.

+And don't you forget it!